 It’s effective to use photo-etched parts for clamps on spare caterpillar tracks.

 I attached all the wheels to the chassis.
-I choose the fenders with the body after winding caterpillar.
-There is enough space to work between fender and upper wheels so maybe no trouble.
+I choose the fenders with the body after winding the caterpillar.
+There is enough space to work between the fender and upper wheels so maybe no trouble.

 I could hardly see the inside after displaying and viewing from the side.
 I painted inside on matte white lightly.
 It will be OK if the viewer understands that the inside was painted.

 Assembling antiaircraft machine-gun, there are many small parts, but it is not difficult according to the instruction procedure.
-These molds are very sharp and high quality.
+These molds are very sharp and of high quality.

 I blew gloss black on the shadowed areas and caterpillar.
 I blew gloss paint this time, no need to be nervous, almost finish up will be coated in semi-gloss clear or matte clear later.

 I painted a dark yellow basic color.
 This tank is open-top style, so the inside of the turret is also blown in dark yellow.

 Referring instruction and box art, completed 3-color camouflage.
 I only used airbrushes until this process.

 Painted detailed parts with a brush and attached national insignia, unit marking decals.
 It is almost complete.

 Wirbelwind is the antiaircraft tank that carried 4 x 20mm antiaircraft machine guns on the IV panzer chassis.
 There is not so much number of the total production at around 100 vehicles.